b-crawl/bcrawl/README.md

   - Centaur and Naga bardings have been merged.
   - Staves of Earth have a +3 AC bonus.
   - v1.1: Players can use a Wand of Polymorph on themselves repeatedly.
+  - v1.3.4: Some thrown weapon types are consolidated.

 #### Removed Items
   - Amulet of Harm